How to submit an Asset Transfer Request

 Before you begin the Asset Transfer Request process, we suggest you read the Scottish Government's guidance and regulations, on which our Community Asset Transfer Scheme is based.
 You may also wish to read their summary guide introduction to what asset transfers are and whether they can help your community group:

 - Scottish Government: Asset transfer guidance and resources

 Read our guidance

-Our full guidance sets out how to develop and submit an Asset Transfer Request for land or buildings on the National Forest Estate - the land managed by Forestry and Land Scotland.
+Our full guidance sets out how to develop and submit an Asset Transfer Request for land or buildings on Scotland's national forests and land - the land managed by Forestry and Land Scotland.
 It also sets out how we will evaluate and make a decision on the request.
 A summary guidance document has also been created, for easy reference.

 - Community Asset Transfer Scheme (CATS) Guidance (PDF 1.2MB)

 - Community Asset Transfer Scheme (CATS) Summary (PDF 790KB)

 We have created a map-based Register of Land where you can find information about all the land and buildings we manage.
 The map is quite large so please allow time for it load.